Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities

 \ABSTRACT{ During various stages of the COVID-19 pandemic, countries implemented diverse vaccine management approaches, influenced by variations in infrastructure and socio-economic conditions.
 This article provides a comprehensive overview of optimization models developed by the research community throughout the COVID-19 era, aimed at enhancing vaccine distribution and establishing a standardized framework for future pandemic preparedness.
 These models address critical issues such as site selection, inventory management, allocation strategies, distribution logistics, and route optimization encountered during the COVID-19 crisis.
-A unified framework is employed to describe the models, emphasizing their integration with epidemiological models to facilitate a holistic understanding. }
+A unified framework is employed to describe the models, emphasizing their integration with epidemiological models to facilitate a holistic understanding.
+This article also summarizes evolving nature of literature, relevant research gaps, and authors' perspectives for model selection.
+Finally, future research scopes are detailed both in the context of modeling and solutions approaches. }

-\KEYWORDS{COVID-19 vaccine management; mathematical modeling; epidemiological modeling; review} \HISTORY{This paper was first submitted on May, 2023.}
+\KEYWORDS{COVID-19 vaccine management; mathematical modeling; epidemiological modeling; review} \HISTORY{The initial draft was first submitted in May, 2023.
+The revised version is submitted in November, 2023.}